Modern Family: Criticism

 Michelle Haimoff of the Christian Science Monitor criticized the show during its third season for only casting the women as stay-at-home moms while the husbands have highly successful careers: "There is a difference between quirky, flawed characters and ones who are incapable of professional success.
 And when the latter is reliably female, it makes for sexist television.
 It also makes for unrealistic television."
 Late Night with Jimmy Fallon writer Ali Waller asked her Twitter followers in 2013 "If Modern Family is so 'modern' then why don't any of the women have jobs?"
 Other authors reinforced this criticism, claiming that stay-at-home mothers are no longer the norm in modern society.
 Claire later went to work in season five.

 According to a CNET staffer commenting on a first-season episode: "The wife and daughter are unable to learn how to use the remote and must be taught by the father, while the son is 'good with electronics,' even though he is thought of as the stupidest member of the family."
 Arianna Reiche from Gawker commented on the episode "Game Changer" in which Gloria hides her skill at chess so her husband will not be upset at losing: "This moment is at best a sappy quip about compromise in an often heavy-handed series, and at worst, it's a moment in a show with 9.3 million viewers, on a network owned by Disney, which explicitly validates girls and women subduing their intellect."

 Impact

+Analysis

 Several analyses have credited the show with improving attitudes towards gay individuals and normalizing same-sex marriage within American society.
+Across both Canada and Italy, individuals who watched Modern Family held more favorable beliefs about same gender parenting, fewer perceived problems, and less desire for social distance from same gender parents.
+For people with more religious beliefs, Modern Family reduced prejudice in Canada.
+In Italy, most people had never interacted with same gender parents, so Modern Family acted as a first exposure.
+The show offered a non threatening portrayal and a positive example that showed parents who are loving.
+Modern Family also used humor to present same sex parenting in a relatable way.

+An article by Haji and Fasoli talks about the influence of Modern Family.
+The article looked at if exposure to Modern Family, specifically the same gender adoptive parents, would change attitudes towards same gender parenting.
+The authors found that by watching Modern Family, and the LGBTQ+ characters within the show, can reduce prejudice and increase acceptance towards same gender parents.
+The study found that when queer families are portrayed as "normal" through the lens of a sitcom, people are more likely to support same gender parenting.
+The study also found that media can act as a unit of change.